zevv/npeg/README.md

 - Parallelization: I wonder if parsing can parallelized: when reaching an ordered choice, multiple threads should be able to try to parse each individual choice.
 I do see problems with captures here, though.

+- I'm not happy about the `{.gcsafe.}` workaround.
+I'd be happy to hear any ideas on how to improve this.